Home Sri Lanka Sri Lanka: the ideal holiday destination right

 In the back of my mind, there was a slight concern around how’d I’d be received, particularly in rural areas.
 How would locals react to seeing a foreigner?
 But like the rest of my trip, I need not have worried.
 Everyone I met, walked past and interacted with could not have done more to make me feel welcomed.
 Whether it was walking past tea pluckers in The Knuckles, talking to locals in hotels, walking around Kandy or going on a street food tour in Colombo, it was very positive.

-Sri Lanka has had such a torrid time with the easter bombings of 2019 and now covid that people are craving normality.
+Sri Lanka has had such a torrid time with the easter bombings of 2019 and then covid that people are craving normality.
 The country and a lot of its people rely on tourism so really need tourists back.
 People actually thanked me for coming.

 It is worth noting though, that tourists have been travelling to Sri Lanka since the spring.
 Not in huge amounts, but European and North American travellers have had more freedom to travel than those in the UK.
 So foreign travel in the country has been normalised to an extent and I saw plenty of foreign travellers travelling by themselves.